 Remember: These average costs and typical budget elements are important as guides, but don’t feel obligated to hit the averages.
 Weddings should be as unique as you and your partner.
 For example, choosing a date that falls on a Thursday or Monday could help with tight venue schedules – and shave a little off the costs.

 One more thing: The best wedding budget planning must account for the unexpected.
-Most wedding planners recommend setting aside a 5-to-10% contingency fund for the unexpected or hidden costs that inevitably arise.
+Many wedding planners recommend setting aside a 5-to-10% contingency fund for the unexpected or hidden costs that inevitably arise.
 In addition, it may be wise to increase the contingency fund for rising prices, as supply chain issues, inflation, and high demands are causing the prices of paper, food, and labor to creep up.6

 In the end, most couples engage over a dozen vendors for their special day.
 To help keep your wedding budget on track, it’s a good idea to do a fair amount of comparison shopping before engaging any particular vendor.

 Getting proposals and quotes from as many vendors as you can increases your bargaining power, leads to more planning ideas and, importantly, gives you more confidence in your estimates.
 One bride-to-be told me she and her partner “religiously got quotes from as many vendors as humanly possible before even deciding what a fair price was for a service.”
-Unfortunately, this may require a significant investment of your time, as many vendors will only give actual prices in person – though the same bride-to-be said she automatically disqualified vendors who wouldn’t give a “ballpark price” over the phone.
+Unfortunately, this may require a significant investment of your time, as many vendors will only give actual prices in person (the same bride-to-be said she automatically disqualified vendors who wouldn’t give a “ballpark price” over the phone).

 And here’s a wedding budgeting tip that is often overlooked: tips.
-Gratuities are often sizable and customary – or even required – but may be excluded from proposals.
+Gratuities are often sizeable and customary – or even required – but may be excluded from proposals.

 Hand-in-hand with creating a wedding budget is evaluating the source(s) of funds to pay for the big day.
 Most often, weddings are funded by some combination of a couple’s personal savings, family contributions, wedding gifts, and debt.